ncatlab/nlab-content/pages/2/5/4/1/1452/content.md

 for Frege, such a statement may be established purely by logical means.

-In the context of his [[Martin-Löf dependent type theory|dependent type theory]],  [[Per Martin-Löf]] ([ML94](#ML94)) draws on Kant to relate the analytic-synthetic distinction to the distinction between judgmental and propositional [[equality]].
+In the context of his [[Martin-Löf dependent type theory|dependent type theory]],  [[Per Martin-Löf]] ([ML94](#ML94)) draws on Kant to apply the analytic-synthetic distinction to different forms of judgment.

+Basically, he claims that $a : A$ and $a = b : A$ are judgments of the analytic forms, noting that there is an algorithm to check that judgments of these forms are derivable.
+For him, the form of judgment $A \text{ true}$ is the synthetic form of judgment, for conceptual analysis alone does not suffice to derive it.
 Wherever you must construct an element to establish a proposition, that proposition is synthetic.
+More recently, Bentzen ([B24](#B24)) discusses a number of problems with Martin-Löf's analytic-synthetic distinction in dependent type theory and proposes a revision of his views.

 ## Analytic and synthetic geometry